 We are proud that we are a responsive team and we adapt our curriculum according to the needs of the students.
-Our Sixth form course is also tailored to the needs of our students.

 We make use of assistive technology wherever necessary, for example, the use of C-Pens (exam reader equipment).

 Teachers have a responsibility to adapt their lessons to the specific needs of their students; considering the range of SEND.
 They are given information about all the students they teach including more detailed information about students with SEND.
 If the need is high and the student is unable to access the mainstream curriculum, a student will be in a specialist group with an SEND teacher for some lessons.
 All students will do practical lessons including Arts, Technology and PE with their mainstream class.
 Teaching Assistants support students with both ECHPs and those on SEND Support in both mainstream and withdrawal groups.